-The retention of assistantships and fellowships is predicated on satisfactory academic progress as well as satisfactory performance of assigned tasks.
-The Department does not guarantee continuous funding for graduate students, nor any minimum number of semesters of aid.
-Most assistantships and fellowships, however, are extended for a duration of four years.
-Students holding at least quarter-time graduate assistantships or fellowships paying at least $3,150 per semester are eligible for in-state or out-of-state tuition waivers up to the minimum credits required for full-time enrollment.
-Tuition waivers for each semester will be granted to qualifying assistants and fellows, provided they maintain a 3.0 GPA and are employed on or before the first day of classes through the end of final exams.
-Tuition waivers do not cover fees associated with registration (approximately $400 per semester).
+The retention of assistantships, research support, and other forms of financial support is contingent on satisfactory academic progress and satisfactory performance of assigned tasks.
+Therefore, the Department does not guarantee continuous funding for graduate students nor any minimum number of semesters of aid.
+Historically, however, most assistantships are extended for five years.
+In addition, students holding at least half-time graduate assistantships or fellowships paying are eligible for in-state or out-of-state tuition waivers up to the minimum credits required for full-time enrollment.
+Tuition waivers for each semester will be granted to qualifying assistants, provided they maintain a 3.0 GPA and are employed on or before the first day of classes through the end of final exams.
+Tuition waivers do not cover fees associated with registration (approximately $500 per semester).

-International students must have a F1 or J1 visa to receive an assistantship.
+International students must have an F1 or J1 visa to receive an assistantship.

 Tuition and Expenses